build-on-aws/content/posts/bring-your-own-machine-learning-code-to-aws/index.md

 <img src="images/ml_lifecycle.png" alt="A diagram of the machine learning lifecycle" width="600"/>

-During the model development stage, between data collection and model evaluation, data scientists can choose different approachs to build a model in the AWS Cloud leveraging Amazon SageMaker.
+During the model development stage, between data collection and model evaluation, data scientists can choose different approaches to build a model in the AWS Cloud leveraging Amazon SageMaker.

 The first approach is to use [built-in algorithms and pretrained models](https://docs.aws.amazon.com/sagemaker/latest/dg/algos.html) offered by Amazon SageMaker to solve common machine learning use cases for tabular, textual and image datasets.
 It helps data scientists get started and accelerate models building, evaluation and deployment.